Configure Cache Startup Loader and Refresher

 Against the cache name, click on View Details.

 This opens up the detailed configuration page for the cache.
-Go to the Advanced Settings tab and click on Cache Loader / Refresher in the left bar.
+Go to the Advanced Settings tab and click on Cache Loader/Refresher in the left bar.

 Check the Enable Cache Loader and Refresher checkbox to enable other configuration options.

-Configure Cache Loader
+Configure the Cache Loader

 For Java, before deploying your JAR files, you need to make sure that: